Principal Editorial Policies

 Authors must not submit manuscripts to our journals when they have already submitted the same material to another publication or entity (such as a journal, book, or similar).
 Authors should also share information about any related works they have published or that are currently under review at another journal, even if written in a different language.
 We do not tolerate extensive overlap in publications unless the editors decide that it will improve the academic discourse, there is permission from the original source and the proper citation included.

 We expect our readers, reviewers, and editors to report any suspected cases of duplicate or redundant publication by reaching out to the appropriate editor.
-Handling redundant publication when they are discovered after publication is in alignment with the procedures outlined in the Corrections, Retractions, and Removals section below.
+Handling redundant publication when they are discovered after publication is in alignment with the procedures outlined in the Corrigenda, Retractions, and Expressions of Concern section below.

 Placing a preprint on the author’s personal website, in an institutional repository, or in a preprint archive will not be considered prior or duplicate publication.